aHalliday13/Edgar-Pro/README.md

 VexCode project for 64040's E.D.G.A.R.
 Robot

 # IMPORTANT BRANCH INFO
-The `main` branch should not contain any auton code.
-For a specific auton routine, see `LeftAuton` or `RightAuton`.
+The `main` branch now contains auton code.
+Any previous statments about it not containing auton code are null.

 # Code Style Guide